cellSNP - Analysis of expressed alleles in single cells

 This mode requires inputting a single bam file with either cell barcoded (add -b) or a bulk sample:

 # 10x sample with cell barcodes cellSNP -s $BAM -b $BARCODE -O $OUT_DIR -p 22 --minMAF 0.1 --minCOUNT 100 # a bulk sample without cell barcodes and UMI tag cellSNP -s $bulkBAM -O $OUT_DIR -p 22 --minMAF 0.1 --minCOUNT 100 --UMItag None

 Add –chrom if you only want to genotype specific chromosomes, e.g., 1,2, or chrMT.

 Recommend filtering SNPs with <100UMIs or <10% minor alleles for saving space and speed up inference when pileup whole genome: --minMAF 0.1 --minCOUNT 100

 Note, this mode may output false positive SNPs, for example somatic variants or falses caussed by RNA editing.
 These false SNPs are probably not consistent in all cells within one individual, hence confounding the demultiplexing.
 Nevertheless, for species, e.g., zebrafish, without a good list of common SNPs, this strategy is still worth a good try, and it does not take much more time than mode 1.

-- Mode 3: pileup a list of SNPs for one or multiple bulk BAM/SAM files
+- Mode 3: pileup a list of SNPs for one or multiple BAM/SAM files

-Require: one or multiple BAM/SAM files, their according sample ids, and a VCF file for a list of common SNPs.
+Require: one or multiple BAM/SAM files (bulk or smart-seq), their according sample ids (optional), and a VCF file for a list of common SNPs.
 BAM/SAM files can be input in comma separated way (-s) or in a list file (-S).